sapegin/washingcode-book/manuscript/030_Avoid_conditions.md

 We were able to separate all low-level code and hide it in another module.

 It may seem like I prefer small functions or even very small functions, but that’s not the case.
-The main reason to extract code into separate functions here is a violation of the [single responsibility principle](https://en.wikipedia.org/wiki/Single_responsibility_principle).
+The main reason to extract code into separate functions here is a violation of the _single responsibility principle_.
 The original function had too many responsibilities: getting special offers, generating cache keys, reading data from the cache, and storing data in the cache.
 Each with two branches for our two brands.

+I> The [single responsibility principle](https://en.wikipedia.org/wiki/Single_responsibility_principle) states that any module, class, or method should have only one reason to change, or in other words we should keep code that changes for the same reason.
+We talk more about this topic in the [Divide and conquer, or merge and relax](#divide-and-conquer) chapter.

 ## Tables or maps